Bertrand Russell

 “His reformulation of set theory, while insightful, set back progress in this field by half a century.”

-It is hard to imagine anyone who contributed more, or detracted more, from recent Intellectual History than the indefatigable Bertrand Russell (BR).
+It is hard to imagine anyone who contributed more or detracted more from 20th century Intellectual History than the indefatigable Bertrand Russell (BR).

 Co-authored with Alfred North Whitehead, Russell’s Principia Mathematica brought Issac Newton into the 20th century.
 Plus, BR was the first major thinker to throw a flag on ‘the calculus’.
 Discovered simultaneously by Newton and Leibniz c.
 1700, calculus was assumed to provide the ‘final answer’ to Zeno’s pesky paradoxes.
 It doesn’t!

 Russell pointed out that calculus is a computational method useful for making calculations about real phenomena but not for modeling those phenomena per se.
-The idea that ‘calculus’ describes something real about the world is an example of what colleague Whitehead would have called, the fallacy of misplaced concreteness.
-Bottom line: Zeno lives on…and we have Russell to thank for pointing that out.
+The idea that ‘calculus’ describes something real about the world is an example of what Whitehead called, the fallacy of misplaced concreteness.
+Bottom line: Zeno lives on…and we have BR to thank.

-Finally, BR’s tireless activism in pursuit of World Peace, while often misdirected, cannot go unmentioned.
+Finally, Russell’s tireless activism in pursuit of World Peace, while often misdirected (“Better Red than Dead”), cannot go unmentioned.

-On the other hand, Russell resurrected the ‘Problem of Evil’ as a rationale for his atheism (Why I am not a Christian) and his reformulation of set theory, while insightful, set back progress in this field by half a century.
-It is these last two aspects of his legacy that concern us today and we will attempt to show that, surprisingly, the two are closely related.
+On the other hand, Russell fell back on the tired ‘Problem of Evil’ as his rationale for atheism (Why I am not a Christian) and his reformulation of set theory, while insightful, cost us a half century.
+It is these last two aspects of his legacy that concern us today and we will attempt to show that, surprisingly, the two are really one.

 Russell noticed that self-referential propositions can be inherently self-contradictory.
 Consider, for example, the proposition: ‘All propositions are false’.
 There is an inherent contradiction here.
-If ‘all propositions are false’, then the proposition, ‘all propositions are false’ must itself be false; and if ‘all propositions are false’ is false then some propositions must be true, which violates the premise; ergo contradiction.
+If ‘all propositions are false’, then the proposition, ‘all propositions are false’ must itself be false; and if ‘all propositions are false’ is false then it is true and if it is true then at least one proposition must be true, which violates the premise; ergo contradiction.

-Consider, for example, the set of all mathematical objects; such a set would itself appear to be a mathematical object in which case it would be an element of itself and no contradiction results, in bold faced defiance of BR’s dictum.
-Some nerve!
+Consider, for example, the set of all mathematical objects; such a set would itself appear to be a mathematical object in which case it would be an element of itself and no contradiction would result.
+How brazen!
+Does reality dare contradict philosophy?
 When the ideas of an intellectual clash with reality, reality is supposed to step aside.
-Cheeky sets!

-In Genesis, neither God nor man (Adam) has the power to create something just by speaking its name.
-That’s why Principia Mathematica had to replace Torah.
 Just as a simple ‘abracadabra’ in the mouth of a certified magician can turn lead into gold, so Russell, a certified logician, was able to turn absurdity into truth.
-Amazing how far we’ve come in 3 millennia!
+How 21st century of him!

 But ‘you cannot fool all of the people all of the time’ – A. Lincoln.
 From the get-go a few brave souls, living like Obi Whan Kabobi on the edge of civilization, dared to raise doubts.
 “I don’t see any clothes here, do you?”
 But it was not until the 1980s that Peter Aczel (PA) led a no holds barred assault on Russell…and vanquished him.

-Turns out, the huge intellectual edifice known as ‘Christianity’ has its own Fundamental Axiom, but it’s the opposite of Russell’s: “There is at least one collection that is one of the collection.”
-In other words, there is at least one set that is a proper member of itself.
+Turns out, the huge intellectual edifice known as ‘Christianity’ has its own Fundamental Axiom, and it’s the exact opposite of Russell’s: “There is at least one collection that is one of the collection.”
+In other words, there is at least one set that is a member of itself.

-I call that the Axiom of Incarnation.
-This is the non-negotiable foundation of Christianity: God, Being per se (Exodus 3: 14), who contains everything that is, is also a quantum of being (Jesus, the Christ) among what is.
-God contains God!
+I call this the Axiom of Incarnation.
+This is the non-negotiable bedrock of Christianity: God, Being per se (Exodus 3: 14, John 1: 1-5, 14), containing everything that is, is also a person, a quantum of being (Jesus, the Christ).
+God is an element of God!
 Being at its most fundamental level is self-referential.
-And so a Universe is possible after all.

 “Love your neighbor as yourself.”
 (Mt.
 22: 40)